gustavogx/MagicCarpet1001/README.md

 I disassembled the original ROM and commented (most) of the code.
 The exception is the sound engine.

-I used this source code to learn about NES game programming and I am making it public so other people can do the same :)
+I used this source code to improve my NES programming skills and I am making it public so other people can do the same :)

+TODO LIST:

+- Remove duplicated data files.
+- Interpret and comment the sound engine.
+- Interpret and comment a few unknown routines in the main game.